carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 This section mostly applies to Linux and older BSDs.
 On Mac OS X, you should have a sufficiently modern Xcode, or you will likely need to upgrade until you do.
-On Windows, just use Visual Studio 2013 as the host compiler, it is explicitly supported and widely available.
+Windows does not have a "system compiler", so you must install either Visual Studio 2015 or a recent version of mingw64.
 FreeBSD 10.0 and newer have a modern Clang as the system compiler.

 However, some Linux distributions and some other or older BSDs sometimes have